 The funny thing is, the characteristic impedance exist because of the reactive "components" embedded in the cable, but it is not reactive by itself, at least in a lossless cable.

-Matching the impedance between cable and load, or cable and generator, can be carried out using the same techniques that would be used to match generator and load directly (transformers, baluns, etc.)
+Matching the impedance between cable and load, or between cable and generator, can be carried out using the same techniques that would be used to match generator and load directly (transformers, baluns, etc.).
+In ham radio most cables and radios are both 50 ohms, so we only need to worry about the impedance of the antenna.

 In amateur radio, most transceivers ask for a 50Ω antenna, so we use a 50Ω coaxial cable and a dipole antenna with impedance of...
 73Ω.
 Is this a problem?
 Do we need a balun in this case?